jmmv-forestry/website/content/post/from-jekyll-to-hugo.md

 Some highlights:

 * Having all posts as plain files is great for any kind of refactoring.
 I had to do multiple passes over all posts to adjust tiny details in their Front Matter... and you can't beat a trivial AWK script run on all of them at once followed by a `git commit`

+Some lowlights:

+* I was originally very excited by Hugo's predefined themes.
+I previewed a bunch that looked cool, but in the end they all felt clunky.
+Either they didn't work well, or the site's contents didn't fully adapt to the theme's expectations.
+The more I looked, the more I realized that I actually like my current hand-crafted theme quite a bit.
+It fits my needs, and I mostly understand what's going on under the hood.
+In the end it was pretty easy to adapt the Liquid templates to build with Hugo.
+* No symlinks support.
+The RSS issue I mentioned above could be trivially solved if Hugo supported symlinks in the static tree, but it doesn't.
+And, [unfortunately, it doesn't look like that's going to happen](https://discourse.gohugo.io/t/option-to-retain-symlinks-in-static-dir/4688).

+# Forestry

+As you can imagine, the switch to Hugo has done little to minimize the friction problems that get in the way of posting.
+It's a bit nicer of course, but probably because this migration exercise has brought back to mind how the site works.

+Now, last week's experimentation mentioned that Forestry might be a nice UI to interact with the blog.

+Maybe... or maybe not.
+With the switch to Hugo, things are worse now.
+The list of posts has lost its chronological order, which makes it impossible to find anything.
+And worst of all... the preview doesn't work.
+I imagined it would solve those issues because I got rid of my custom `make`-based build, but apparently something is still off.